How to address violence in the news with your kids.

 Teachers can support a variety of learning modalities by letting students choose formats for submitting assignments, and they can encourage student ownership by collaborating with them to curate digital portfolios.
 While student-to-student collaboration capabilities are limited, communication options abound for classes, students, and parents.Continue reading Show less

 Finding effective ways to assign relevant content, collect responses, keep notes, and communicate with students and parents is essential in the 21st-century environment.
-The current drive towards differentiated, data-driven instruction can feel like an impossible expectation, but tools like Otus enhance the teacher’s ability to use student data to inform their teaching.
-The platform encourages a balance between skill practice and creativity, and the ability to access so many resources in one place can serve to eventually reduce teacher workload -- encouraging teachers to plan deliberately by giving students access to challenging, differentiated content that promotes higher order thinking skills.
+The current drive toward differentiated, data-driven instruction can feel like an impossible expectation, but tools like Otus enhance teachers' ability to use student data to inform their teaching.
+The platform encourages a balance between skill practice and creativity, and the ability to access so many resources in one place can serve to eventually reduce teacher workload -- encouraging teachers to plan deliberately by giving students access to challenging, differentiated content that promotes higher-order thinking skills.